American Studies students spend their third year at a US or Canadian university.

 • any adjustments you need to declare.

-The deadline for submitting you preference form will be October or November.
+The deadline for submitting you preference form will be in November.

 This is an internal process between you and Sussex.
 The form is not shared with our partner universities.